Nirai2305/test-github-collector/nginx.md

 The datasource name of the APIs collected through this integration will be named after the attribute NginxModuleServiceName from the opentelemetry conf.

+Note: This module will support a custom trace resource in future with the attribute `NginxModuleOtelResourceAttributes some.key=value;` and can be used to set datasource name via `ibm-api-discovery-datasource.name`

 Below is an example of nginx config and opentelemetry config when using this module

 **Sample nginx-config in a Kubernetes ConfigMap**